 Here, we've included phones for those who want to spend a more sensible amount for something that will still take great pictures.
 Different phones have different specialities, so if you have specific needs in mind (say, you want to take photos at night) it's worth shopping around to see what's most suitable.
 But the bottom line, and the most important thing to remember, is that there will be a budget phone out there for you.
 You can spend less than $200/ £200 and still get an excellent phone with multiple useful cameras on the back.

-You can spend significantly less than $200/ £200 and still get an excellent phone with multiple useful cameras on the back – and if you're looking for even cheaper handsets (so cheap that you can treat them as disposable), take a look at the best burner phones.
-So, here's the best of the budget range…
+If you're looking for even cheaper handsets than we have here (so cheap that you can treat them as disposable), then take a look at our guide the best burner phones.
+But for now, here's the best of the budget range…

 Best budget camera phone

 If you're a keen smartphone photographer, but you don't want to splash your cash on a handset with all the bells and whistles, then the Samsung Galaxy S10e might just be the perfect compromise for you.

 Featuring a powerful dual rear camera with a wide angle 12MP f/1.5 lens and a 16MP f/2.2 ultrawide lens, the Samsung Galaxy S10e is great for snapping pictures throughout the day.
 The only thing it's really missing is a telephoto lens, but these tend to be used less than wide angle lenses anyway.
 Meanwhile, the front-facing camera is a respectable 10MP f/1.9 camera, which is perfect for talking selfies and chatting to your friends and family on video chat.

 The Samsung Galaxy S10e features a Full HD+ screen with a 5.8 inch display.
 It also features wireless charging and reverse wireless charging, which is a great flagship feature in such an affordable handset.